mpeeples2008/ArchNetSci/_book/05-visualization.md

 Figure 6.7.
 This ceramic similarity network of the San Pedro River Valley in Arizona shows the challenges of creating geographic network layouts. (a) Shows sites in their original locations whereas (b) shifts locations to improve the visibility of network structure.
 Note how the distorted geographic layout retains the basic relationships among the nodes while altering their locations slightly.

 Unfortunately as the first map contains real site locations we cannot share those data here.
 The second map can still be reproduced given nothing but the code below.
-The only difference required to produce Figure 6.7a would be to replace the `coord` site coordinates with the actual site locations.
+The only difference required to produce Figure 6.7a would be to replace the `coord` site coordinates with the actual site locations. the `coord` object used here was created by taking the original site locations and applying the `jitter` function, which jitters x and y coordinates by a specified amount.

 ```r